 When thinking about your outfit, your decisions should always link back to what other guests will be too afraid to wear.
 This will make you stand out and be the centre of attention.

-THE STATEMENT BLAZER
+THE POWER BLAZER

 Position your blazer at the forefront of your wedding look.
 The colour and pattern will depend on how much you want to upstage the groom and his groomsmen.